 Both the easternmost and westernmost parts of the campus are housing areas.
-On the east are residence halls for women, Van Hoosen apartment residence hall for women, Shaw residence hall for men, and the new Graduate Center for graduate students.
+On the east are residence halls for women, Van Hoosen apartment residence hall for women, Owen Graduate Center, and Shaw residence hall for men.
 On the far west, across Harrison Road from the Kellogg Center, is the Brody group of residence halls for men.